 Traveling to Mexico with kids

 Over the past three years, we have spent over twelve months traveling through Mexico with kids.
-In that time, we’ve had a chance to explore over 17 cities in 9 states.
-And now we have plenty of Mexico travel tips for families who are interested in visiting this country.
+In that time, we’ve had a chance to explore over 17 cities in 9 states throughout the country.

-If you’re planning on traveling to Mexico with kids, here are fifteen things you need to know before making the trip.
+If you’re interested in traveling to Mexico with kids, here are fifteen things you need to know before making the trip.

 There’s a sad misconception that Mexico is too dangerous for families.
 It is true that Mexico has a much higher homicide rate than the United States.
 According to the World Bank, Mexico annually has over 19 murders per 100,000 people compared to the United States’ 5 murders.
 And it is also true that the drug industry in Mexico has made parts of the country quite dangerous.